 Did you know that 78 percent of applicants confess having lied in the interview process?

-When you conduct background checks on employees, you can make sure your new hires are knowledgeable reliable, competent, and trustworthy and keep your workplace secure for customers and employees.
+When you conduct background checks on employees, you can ensure your new hires are knowledgeable, reliable, competent, and trustworthy and keep your workplace secure for customers and employees.

-This article will help employers understand the legal requirements to conduct the Maine background check for job.
+This article will help employers understand the legal requirements to conduct the Maine background check.
 Utilize it as a source to ensure you're within the lawful requirements of all applicable laws.